bsm3d/FB-optimizer/security-stack.md

 - Threat intelligence from 19+ cybersecurity firms, updated in real time
 - DNSSEC validation — prevents DNS spoofing and hijacking
 - Swiss non-profit — no IP logging, GDPR compliant, not subject to US law

+**Why Quad9 specifically:**
+Quad9 is not the only option — Cloudflare (1.1.1.1) and others offer similar DoH services and are perfectly valid choices.
+I personally chose Quad9 because it is based in Switzerland, outside US and EU jurisdiction, and operates as a non-profit with no commercial interest in your data.
+I also have a general concern about Cloudflare's footprint on the internet — when Cloudflare has an outage, a significant portion of the web goes down with it.
+That level of centralization makes me uncomfortable, both as a user and as someone who thinks about infrastructure.
+Quad9 is a more independent choice.

 **What it doesn't cover:**
 The content of pages.
 A clean domain serving a malicious page gets through.